Each residence hall for incoming students—freshmen and transfers—features a different living-learning theme. Living-learning communities:

-Welcome to the “cultural” living-learning community—students who are interested in the visual and performing arts, all forms of media, social networking, and campus and community-based arts.
+Welcome to the "leadership" living-learning community—students who are interested in all aspects of leadership.

 Elmwood hosts the “reach out” community of students who are interested in civic education and who would like to pursue community service opportunities and service-learning academic opportunities.

-Elmwood is also home to this year’s transfer student community.
+Elmwood is also home to the Crime and Justice community.

 Maple Ridge Hall